 Key Issues Facing the Mid-Atlantic

-In Maryland, we are working to implement an innovative stormwater law that incorporates green infrastructure practices to safeguard clean water.
+Across the region and particularly in Pennsylvania, we are working to implement innovative stormwater policies and practices that incorporate green infrastructure practices to safeguard clean water.
+We are building momentum and capacity for communities to integrate nature-based solutions like riparian buffers and floodplain restoration into their flood mitigation strategies.
 Our work optimizing effective water infrastructure is important to prepare the rivers of the Mid-Atlantic for the more frequent and intense floods and longer droughts threatened by climate change.